Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A Community Development District (CDD) is a special County taxing entity that provides funds for local infrastructure improvements and possibly recreational facilities.
 Julington Creek Plantation (JCP and River Oaks Plantation are part of the same CDD.
 Some JCP communities that existed before the CDD was created voted not to pay the taxes, and therefore, are not included in CDD membership.
 (An owner in these neighborhoods is not considered a CDD member, and may not use the members-only recreational facilities unless an annual recreational fee is paid).
 So our CDD area contains most, but not all, of Julington Creek Plantation, and all of River Oaks Plantation.
 The CDD fee is assessed along with regular property taxes.
 The CDD has a Board of five Supervisors who own property in the CDD area.
 The CDD Board of Supervisors operates under the CDD Rules and Procedure documents and its Supervisors are considered public officials, subject to both Florida “sunshine” laws and Chapter 190, “Community Development Districts,” of Florida statute.
 Board Supervisors must be CDD members (meaning they must own property in a CDD neighborhood).
 They are elected by their fellow CDD members as part of annual County elections.
 Supervisors are compensated for attendance at their Board meetings.
 CDD Board meetings are the second Tuesday of each month and are open to the public.

 Julington Creek Plantation has two organizations that are responsible for community planning and asset maintenance: The Community Development District (CDD) and The Property Owners Association (POA).The CDD is responsible for the main recreational facilities and for the common grounds along Race Track Road and State Road 13 that border our community.
 The POA is responsible for the rest of the common areas and for promoting compliance with community covenants.
 Each organization has a Board composed of property owners elected by their peers to oversee these respective functions.
 The day-to-day operations of the CDD are performed by the employees in the CDD Business Office and Facilities Managers working from the Plantation Club.
 The governing body for the CDD is the CDD Board of Supervisors.
 It meets on the fourth Thursday of every month to review its business operations.The daily management of POA responsibilities is performed by the Property Managers, currently contracted to Interlaced Property Solutions.
 Interlaced coordinates other contractors performing property maintenance, services property owner requests, and notes covenant infractions.
 The governing body for the POA is the POA Board of Directors (BoD).
 It meets on the second Wednesday of every month to review operations, contractor reports, committee activities, and homeowner requests.
 There are several standing committees and sub-committees that advise the Board of Directors.
-For BoD meetings and Committee information, see the POA website: JCPPOA.com.
+For BoD meetings and Committee information, you can contact the POA at (904) 503-4915.

 Julington Creek Plantation Community Development District is a local unit of special purpose government, authorized by Chapter 190 of the Florida Statutes as amended.
 The District was established on August 15, 1994 by Florida Land and Water Adjudicatory Commission rule, Chapter 42-T-1.001-1.003, Florida Administrative Code, as an alternative method of planning, financing, constructing, operating, and maintaining various public improvements and community facilities within its jurisdiction.
 The District provides the ‘solution’ to Florida’s need to provide valuable community infrastructure generated by growth, ultimately without overburdening other governments and their taxpaying residents.
 Community development districts represent a major advancement in Florida’s effort to manage its growth both effectively and efficiently.
 This allows a community to establish higher construction standards, meanwhile providing a long-term solution to the operation and maintenance of the community’s facilities.
 See the State of Florida's website for more information.